 As part of the application, you must consider equally the licensing objectives and how you will promote them throughout the licensing process.

 - The protection of children from harm

-A guidance booklet is available to help future licensees apply for a premises licence and provide guidance to you on how to promote the licensing objectives and work with the responsible authorities.
-If you would like a copy of this please contact us on 01455 238141 or complete our contact form, we can either email or post the booklet to you.
+For guidance on how to fill in the application form, visit premises licence guidance (GOV.UK).
+A separate booklet is available to help future licensees apply for a premises licence and provide guidance to you on how to promote the licensing objectives and work with the responsible authorities.
+If you would like a copy of our guidance booklet, please contact Licensing

 Will I need a music licence?